NEW v0.5.10 — Claude Opus 4.8 is now the default

 We protect against

-• API keys leaking to disk in plaintext, into shell history, or into the MCP wire protocol.
+• API keys leaking into shell history, logs, or the MCP wire protocol — they're confined to one 0600 file and read only via the keygetter.

 • Rogue processes reading the MCP server's input — the stdio-only invariant means the parent process is the only speaker.